 The best advice is “honesty is the best policy.”

-There’s a reason why that’s an old saying – because it’s true.
-If you’re new in the comedy business, a good talent booker will see that watching your set.
-Experience is obvious.
-BUT there’s nothing to be ashamed of – everyone has to start somewhere.
+There’s a reason why that’s a well-known old saying – because it’s true.
+If you’re new in the comedy business, a good talent booker will see that just by watching your set.
+Experience is obvious to anyone that has really been involved in this business for a good length of time.
+BUT there’s nothing to be ashamed of – everyone must start somewhere.
 If you have potential, a good talent booker will recognize that also.
 You may not be ready for prime time, but you could make a good impression and be remembered in the future.